hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   now consumes aligned C32 slices directly, C128-to-C64 high-half views materialize as two grouped DMA3D transfers, and aligned four-way C64-to-C256 merges gather per C32 plane (DMA1D for C32 storage and DMA3D for compact storage).
-Command generation now stops at the final unary Quantize passthrough; it must be lowered as a real requantization unless its input and output quantization are proven identical.
+The class Sigmoid output Quantize (`scale 1/256`, zero point -128, to scale 0.00419446919, zero point -128) is folded into the existing 256-byte AFU LUT with TFLite-compatible fixed-point rounding.
+This removes a separate 168,000-byte read/write pass and keeps the one-LUT structure used by the Micro-YOLO activation baseline.
+Command generation now stops at the final two-input box-scale Mul (`[1,1,4,2100]`).

 ### Other retained evidence